Join us to pray for our nation on Independence Day, July 4, at our 5:15 p.m. Mass.

 Dear Parishioners and Friends of the Cathedral of Saint Paul,

 For Sunday Mass, tune in LIVE at 5:15 p.m. on Saturday evening.
-The tape will be up all weekend, so that you may choose to watch at your preferred time.
+The tape will remain up all weekend.

 Our Cathedral daily Mass is broadcast on tape delay at 7:30 p.m.
 Relevant Radio, 1330 AM.
 Sunday Mass is broadcast at 9:00 a.m.

-May we remain serene in spirit and focused on our Lenten prayer, fasting and almsgiving.
 God will provide and we will continue to support one another and pray assiduously for all affected by the Coronavirus.
+We need to be extremely careful to maintain the recommended CDC guidelines abut social distancing in Church.

 This website also contains each Sunday bulletin, so that those who are unable to attend Mass may remian informed.
 You may also access the Magnificat Online for free, thanks to the generosity of the good people at Magnificat!